The Kurowski-Crofskey Family

 Five weeks earlier the then-Minister of Immigration, Harry Atkinson, had instructed that “in future no foreign nominations are to be accepted except under very special circumstances.”5 By then the fritz reuter was 11 weeks into what became a journey of more than 16 weeks.
 The same day the ship docked, Atkinson sent a telegram to the agent-general: “Send no emigrants Jackson’s Bay special settlement.”6

 More than 50 Poles from the fritz reuter went north to Taranaki.
-The Kurowski family joined the more than 70 travelling south to Hokitika in September.
-By October 1876 Franciszek and his family had joined other Poles in the Smoothwater settlement at Jackson’s Bay.
+The Kurowski family joined the more than 70 travelling south to Hokitika.
+By October 1876, Franciszek and his family had joined other Poles in the Smoothwater settlement at Jackson’s Bay.

 Franciszek (32) and Franciszka, née Kamińska, (30) arrived with their children Franciszek (11), Rosalia (4), Johan (2) and Maria (three months).
 The only other Poles from the fritz reuter to join them in Jackson’s Bay were the Lipiński family, who came from the same village, Riwalde, near Gdańsk.